manuel-woelker/felico/README.md

 # 😺 felico 😻

-A fun, hobby language experiment
+A fun, hobby programming language experiment

-This is an experimental language project, mostly inspired by Rust and Zig, mostly intended to try out some ideas about programming language design.
+This is an experimental programming language project, mostly inspired by Rust and Zig, mostly intended to try out some ideas about programming language design.

 ## Goals